serverless/blog/posts/2017-01-05-serverless-v1.5.0.md

 v1.5 introduces the new `iot` event source.

 Lambda functions can now be triggered by AWS IoT events.
-Here's a simple code snippet which shows you how this looks like:
+Here's a simple code snippet that demonstrates how this looks:

 ```yml
 functions: